 10.2 The character, extent, and duration of any permitted Commercial Operations shall be as specified in a permit, concession, or other written agreement with the District.

-ARTICLE XI : MAINTENANCE OF LEASED PROPERTY 11.1 All Leased Property shall be maintained by the Lessees thereof in a safe, clean and reasonable manner, including the control of undesirable weeds and undergrowth and proper drainage.
+ARTICLE XII : MAINTENANCE OF LEASED PROPERTY12.1 All Leased Property shall be maintained by the Lessees thereof in a safe, clean and reasonable manner, including the control of undesirable weeds and undergrowth and proper drainage.
 Notwithstanding the foregoing, unimproved property may be left substantially in its natural state, as long as such property otherwise complies with these Rules.

 (b) Those portions of District Property designated as "Single Family Residential" by the District shall be restricted to private, non-commercial, Single Family residential use and shall contain no more than one Dwelling Unit per lot.
 Notwithstanding the foregoing, garages, guest houses and other Improvements incidental to residential use may be permitted on Single Family Residential lots, provided such Improvements (i) comply in all other respects with these Rules, and (ii) are not used as a separate Dwelling Unit.